Alcohol and Aging Process

 Alcohol Can Change How Your Meds Work

-Mixing alcohol with prescription drugs can either reduce or intensify a drug’s intended effects.
+Mixing alcohol with prescription drugs can reduce or intensify a drug’s intended effects.
 Some medications already contain alcohol.
 The older you get, the longer alcohol stays in your system.
 So it’s more likely to be there when you take medicine.
 And alcohol can affect the way your meds work.
 It can also lead to serious side effects.

 For example, drinking alcohol when you take aspirin can raise your chances of stomach problems or internal bleeding.
 In addition, it can be life-threatening when mixing it with certain sleeping pills, pain medications, or anxiety drugs.